 We publish in both paper editions and e-book digital editions.

-If you would like for us to consider your book for publication, please contact us or submit your manuscript.
+If you would like for us to consider your book for publication, please click this link to submit your manuscript.

 Click to Send an Email: